MartinaGermani/ExprobLab_Assignment1/README.md

 - there is not a physical model for the motion but it is only simulated
 - the loading of the ontology is static and it is based on a known environment, while a possible improvement could consist in creating the ontology in real-time as the robot moves in the environment
 - the sequence of urgent rooms to visit is fixed having set in advance a timestamp for each location, a value which will then be updated as the robot visits the location itself.
+- I set only a point for each location, so in the simulation the robot doesn't move really inside the location but it only arrives in a fixed point associated to the location.

 ### 8. Author and Contact
 *Author*: **Germani Martina**